RediSearch/RediSearch/docs/docs/indexing/_index.md

 ### Handling phrases in different array slots:
 When indexing, a predefined delta is used to increase positional offsets between array slots for multi text values.
 This delta controls the level of separation between phrases in different array slots (related to the `SLOP` parameter of `FT.SEARCH`).
-This predefined value is set by `RediSearch` configuration parameter `MULTI_TEXT_SLOP` (at module load-time).
+This predefined value is set by the configuration parameter `MULTI_TEXT_SLOP` (at module load-time).
 The default value is 100.

 ## Index JSON arrays as NUMERIC

-Starting with RediSearch v2.6.1, search can be done on an array of numerical values or on a JSONPath leading to multiple numerical values.
+Starting with Search and Query v2.6.1, search can be done on an array of numerical values or on a JSONPath leading to multiple numerical values.

 If you want to index multiple numerical values as NUMERIC, use either a JSONPath leading to a single array of numbers, or a JSONPath leading to multiple numbers, using JSONPath operators such as wildcard, filter, union, array slice, and/or recursive descent.